govlabacademy/academy-canvas/README.md

 - Renders a blank canvas with a unique URL ( suggestion: canvas.govlab.org/username )
 - User fills in his info in the boxes (content editable)
 - the URL shows the canvas information.
 If logged in, contenteditable is enable
 - one URL (canvas.govlab.org/list), that lists all the links to all the canvases.
+This is for the course admin.

 ## Nice to have